pearu/f2py/doc/fparser2.rst

 The 'hollerith' extension adds support in fparser for Hollerith constants.
 This support is currently limited to those specified in format statements.
-There is currently no support for 1) constants in DATA statements and 2) as constant actual arguments in subroutine CALL statements (which are its other uses as specified in the Fortran 66 standard).
+There is currently no support for 1) constants in DATA statements and 2) constant actual arguments in subroutine CALL statements (which are its other uses as specified in the Fortran 66 standard).

 For more information see
 https://gcc.gnu.org/onlinedocs/gfortran/Hollerith-constants-support.html